cstjean/ScikitLearn.jl/docs/jld.md

 Saving models to disk
 ------

-[JLD.jl](https://github.com/JuliaIO/JLD.jl) is the preferred way of saving Julia objects, including trained `ScikitLearn.jl` models.
+[JLD.jl](https://github.com/JuliaIO/JLD.jl) is the preferred way of saving `ScikitLearn.jl` models.
 If you also use Python models (via `@sk_import`), you will have to import [PyCallJLD](https://github.com/JuliaPy/PyCallJLD.jl) as well.